-The online converter calculator on this page allows you to select the mass/weight measurement unit you want to convert to starting from carats (ct).
+The carat conversion selector above selects the mass/weight measurement unit to convert to starting from carats (ct).
 To make a conversion starting from a unit of mass other than carat, simply click on the "Reset" button.

 The term "carat" (plural: carats, symbol: ct) or "karat" (plural: karats, symbol: kt, US spelling) is also used as a unit of purity for gold alloy (the pure gold = 24-carats).